 Someone who has “lost the plot” has become either angry, irrational, or is acting ridiculously.
 For example, "When my dad saw the mess I made, he lost the plot.”

 13. Taking the piss

 The British sure do love their bevvys.
-This is another word for being drunk.
+This is one of the many British terms for being drunk

 15. Throwing a wobbly

 This British expression means to have a tantrum, however, tends to be used when describing tantrums thrown by adults, or people who should otherwise know better.

 A cuppa is the shortened version of “a cup of tea.”
 You might hear the expression “fancy a cuppa?” quite often which is normally always referring to tea.
 The British do love their tea after all!

 As British slang, “bloody” places emphasis on a comment or another word.
 “That’s bloody brilliant!” for example.
 It is regarded as a mild expletive (swear word) but due to its common usage, it is generally acceptable.
 For example, “Oh bloody hell!”

 A commonly used British slang sentence is “Can’t be arsed.”
 This is a less polite version of saying that you can’t be bothered doing something.
 You might also see this abbreviated to “CBA” in textspeak.

 If someone is "chuffed," they are very happy or delighted.